kekse1/dump/README.md

 ## Example Screenshot
 This is just a **first preview** screenshot.

-Many feature will come directly when I have more time..
+Many feature will come directly when I've got the time..
 My [**Norbert**](https://github.com/kekse1/norbert/) project is more important atm.

 ![First Preview](img/first-preview.png)